wahidrahim/role-report-ai/docs/README.md

 # Role Report AI

 A technical exploration of orchestrating multi-step LLM workflows with LangGraph, paired with a streaming UI (SSE + ReadableStreams).
-It compares a resume against a job description to generate a fit analysis and recommendations, and can optionally run a deeper research pass to produce company/job context and interview prep.
+It compares a resume against a job description to generate a fit analysis and recommendations, and can optionally conduct deeper research to produce company/job context and interview prep guides.

 ## Analyze Fit